Alan Wake: Influences and allusions

-Alan Wake includes many references to works of popular culture.
-This cutscene directly alludes to a famous scene from The Shining.

 Alan Wake was influenced by and often alludes to certain films, TV shows and books, as well as paying homage to a number of artists and works.
 Remedy has explained the shared themes and ideas between the game and other existing works of popular culture as "taking something familiar to people as an element, and building something of your own, and hopefully something [that is] unique in games, but still familiar from other forms of entertainment."

 According to creator Sam Lake, Alan Wake is influenced by, and pays homage to two main sources, one being the works of David Lynch - specifically Twin Peaks - and the other being the bestselling author, Stephen King.

 For the world-building, background characters, and smaller references in the game, Lake and the team at Remedy drew most prominently from Twin Peaks.
 Lake also sought to draw from a Lynchian mix of horror and absurd humour for the atmosphere of Alan Wake.
 The setting, Bright Falls, draws much inspiration from the titular town featured in Twin Peaks; both fictional small towns in the state of Washington.
 To research the Pacific Northwest setting for the game, a Remedy team travelled to the area and drove about 2,000 miles between Oregon; Washington; and British Columbia, Canada, over two weeks, bringing back over 6,000 photographs and videos of various natural settings and Americana of the small towns in the area.
 These included Astoria, Oregon and North Bend, Washington, the latter where Twin Peaks was filmed, as well as locations used around Seattle for the film The Ring.
 Even after returning to Finland, the Remedy team contacted Microsoft, based in Washington, for help with additional photographs.